flipt-io/flipt/docs/development.md

 ### Updating assets

-Running `make generate` will regenerate the embedded assets (ui, api documentation) so that the next time `make dev` is run they will be included.
+Running `make assets` will regenerate the embedded assets (ui, api documentation) so that the next time `make dev` is run they will be included.

 #### UI components